UkaszSierak/hello-wordl/README.md

-# hello-wordl
+# hello-world
-This is a new repo for testing the git hub
+This is a new repo for testing the github